ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/deploy-app.md

 ## Procedure to deploy the banking application
-Follow the instructions provided here to deploy the banking application:
+Follow the instructions provided here to deploy the digital banking application:

-1. To create a Secure Build virtual server for building the MongoDB image.
-See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server-for-building-the-mongodb-image){target=_blank} from the topic [`Creating the Secure Build Server`](create-server-hpvsdeploy.md){target=_blank}.
+1. Create a Secure Build virtual server for building the MongoDB image.
+See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server){target=_blank} for creating the Secure Build virtual server.

 2. Build the MongoDB image by using the Secure Build process.
-See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-mongodb-image){target=_blank} from the topic [`Securely Build your application`](build.md){target=_blank}.
+You will use the Secure Build virtual server that you created in step 1, to build the MongoDB image.
+See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-mongodb-image){target=_blank} to build the MongoDB application.

-3. Create a MongoDB virtual server.
-This server must be up and running before you create the digital banking virtual server.
-See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-the-mongodb-virtual-server){target=_blank} from the topic [`Creating the Secure Build Server`](create-server-hpvsdeploy.md){target=_blank}.
+3. Create a virtual server to deploy the MongoDB image.
+This server must be available and in the running state before you create the virtual server that runs the digital banking application.
+See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-the-mongodb-virtual-server){target=_blank} to create the virtual server with the MongoDB image.

-4. Create a Secure Build virtual server for building the digital application image.
-See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server-for-building-the-digital-banking-application-image){target=_blank} from the topic [`Creating the Secure Build Server`](create-server-hpvsdeploy.md){target=_blank}.
+4. Create a Secure Build virtual server for building the digital banking application image.
+See these [instructions](ttps://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-the-virtual-server-for-the-digital-banking-application){target=_blank} for creating the Secure Build virtual server.

 5. Build the digital banking image by using the Secure Build process.
-See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-digital-banking-image){target=_blank} from the topic [`Securely Build your application`](build.md){target=_blank}.
+See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-digital-banking-image){target=_blank} to build the digital banking application.

-6. Create a Secure Build virtual server for deploying the digital application image.
-See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-the-digital-virtual-server){target=_blank} from the topic [`Creating the Secure Build Server`](create-server-hpvsdeploy.md){target=_blank}.
+6. Create a virtual server to deploy the digital application image.
+See these [instructions](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-the-virtual-server-for-the-digital-banking-application){target=_blank} to create the virtual server with the digital banking application image.

 When you complete the steps listed above, the application is deployed and you can access the digital banking application.
 See [`Welcome to the Digital Banking Application`](digital_banking.md){target=_blank} for details.